Azure/AzureStor/README.md

 This package implements both an admin- and client-side interface to [Azure Storage Services](https://docs.microsoft.com/en-us/rest/api/storageservices/).
 The admin interface uses R6 classes and extends the framework provided by [AzureRMR](https://github.com/Azure/AzureRMR).
 The client interface provides several S3 methods for efficiently managing storage and performing file transfers.

+The primary repo for this package is at https://github.com/Azure/AzureStor; please submit issues and PRs there.
+It is also mirrored at the Cloudyr org at https://github.com/cloudyr/AzureStor.
+You can install the development version of the package with devtools::install_github("Azure/AzureStor").

 ## Storage endpoints

 The interface for accessing storage is similar across blobs, files and ADLSGen2.
 You call the `storage_endpoint` function and provide the endpoint URI, along with your authentication credentials.
 AzureStor will figure out the type of storage from the URI.